Is the Rape Crisis in Nigeria So Helpless?

 Most rapists are strangers.

-Fact: Rape and sexual assault, is more likely to occur at home and perpetuated by someone familiar.
+Fact: Rape and sexual assault are more likely to occur at home and perpetuated by someone familiar.

 Only about 10% of rape is committed by strangers.